jbmoorhouse/sales_analysis/README.md

  "total_discount_amount":20061245.64408109}
 ```

-If incorrectly formatted date is passed, the server will raise an error.
+If an incorrectly formatted date is passed, the server will raise an error.
 For example, if `2019-08` is passed, the following error is raised.

 ```
 ValueError: time data '2019-08' does not match format '%Y-%m-%d'